 Most foreclosures in Arizona are nonjudicial, which means a court is not involved in the process.
 Instead, a third party called a "foreclosure trustee" handles the procedures.

-An Arizona foreclosures can also be judicial, which means it goes through the courts.
-Most of the time, though, the foreclosing party will choose to use the cheaper, faster nonjudicial option so that process is described below.
+An Arizona foreclosure could be judicial, though, which means it goes through the courts.
+Most of the time, however, the foreclosing party will choose to use the cheaper, faster nonjudicial option.
+So, the nonjudicial process is described below.
 (To learn more about judicial and nonjudicial foreclosures, see Will Your Foreclosure Take Place In or Out of Court?)

 To officially start a nonjudicial foreclosure in Arizona, the trustee records a notice of sale in the land records.
 The sale date can’t be any sooner than 91 days after the date the trustee records the notice.
 (Ariz.
 Rev. Stat. § 33-808(C)(1)).

 Notice to the borrower.
 The trustee mails the notice of sale to the borrower by certified mail within five business days after recording it.
 (Ariz.
 Rev. Stat. § 33-809(C)).

 Notice to the public.
 The trustee also publishes the notice of sale in a newspaper for four consecutive weeks, posts it on the property at least 20 days before sale, and posts the notice in the court building.
 (Ariz.
 Rev. Stat. § 33-808).

 Catching up on the missed payments, plus fees and costs, to stop a foreclosure is called “reinstating” the loan.

 Arizona law permits a borrower to reinstate a defaulted loan up to 5:00 p.m. on the last day, other than a Saturday or legal holiday, before the sale date.
 (Ariz.
 Rev. Stat. § 33-813).

 Some states have a law that allows a foreclosed homeowner to repurchase the home after the foreclosure sale—called "redeeming" the property—by: